elbkr/giphy-clone/README.md

 Developing it everyday

-# Made by elttcaiman with <3 for leaarning purposes
+# Made by elttcaiman with <3 for learning purposes